 The general methodology for modeling at-risk coastal communities is to develop a set of three nested grids, referred to as A, B, and C-grids, each of which becomes successively finer in resolution as they telescope into the population and economic center of the community of interest.
-The offshore area is covered by the largest coverage area and lowest resolution A-grid while the near-shore details are resolved within the finest scale C-grid to the point that tide gauge observations recorded during historical tsunamis are resolved within expected accuracy limits.
-The procedure is to begin development with large spatial extent merged bathymetric topographic grids at high resolution, and then optimize these grids by sub-sampling to coarsen the resolution and reduce the overall grid dimensions to achieve a 4 hour simulation of modeled tsunami waves within the required time period of 10 min of wall-clock time.
-The basis for these grids is a high-resolution 1/3 arc-second digital elevation model (Figure 2) constructed by National Geophysical Data Center (NGDC, Taylor et al., 2007) using all available bathymetric, topographic, and shoreline data to reproduce the wave dynamics during the inundation computation for an at-risk community.
-For each community, data are compiled from a variety of sources to produce a digital elevation model referenced to Mean High Water in the vertical and to the World Geodetic

-System 1984 in the horizontal (NGDC).
+The offshore area is covered by the largest coverage area and lowest resolution A grid while the near-shore details are resolved within the finest scale C grid to the point that tide gauge observations recorded during historical tsunamis are resolved within expected accuracy limits.
+The procedure is to begin development with bathymetric and topographic grids at high resolution, and then optimize these grids by sub-sampling to coarsen the resolution and reduce the overall grid dimensions to achieve a 4-hr simulation of modeled tsunami waves within the required time period of 10 min of wall-clock time.
+The basis for these grids is a high-resolution 1/3-arc-sec Digital Elevation Model (DEM) (Figure 2) constructed by the National Geophysical Data Center (NGDC, 2005; Taylor et al., 2007) using all available bathymetric, topographic, and shoreline data to reproduce the wave dynamics during the inundation computation for an at-risk community.
+For each community, data are compiled from a variety of sources to produce a DEM referenced to Mean High Water in the vertical and to the World Geodetic System 1984 in the horizontal (NGDC, 2005).
 The author considers it to be an adequate representation of the local topography/bathymetry.
-As new digital elevation models become available, forecast updated models will be and report updates will be posted at http://nctr.pmel.noaa.gov/forecast_reports/.From these digital elevation models, a set of three high-resolution, 'reference' elevation grids are constructed for development of a high-resolution reference model from which an 'optimized' model is constructed to run in an operationally specified period of time.
-The operationally developed model is referred to as the optimized tsunami forecast model or forecast model for brevity.
+As new digital elevation models become available, forecast models will be updated and report updates will be posted at http://nctr.pmel.noaa.gov/forecast_reports/.
+From these digital elevation models, a set of three high-resolution, 'reference' elevation grids are constructed for development of a high-resolution reference model from which an 'optimized' model is constructed to run in an operationally specified period of time.
+The operationally developed model is referred to as the forecast model.

-Development of an optimized tsunami forecast model for Montauk, New York began with the spatial extent merged bathymetric/topographic grids shown in Figure 2.
+Development of a forecast model for Montauk began with the bathymetric/topographic grids shown in Figure 2.
 Grid dimension extension and additional information were updated as needed and appropriate.
-A significant portion of the modeled tsunami waves, 24 hours of modeled tsunami time for Montauk, New York, should pass through the model domain without appreciable signal degradation.
-Table 1 provides specific details of both reference model and forecast model grids, including extents and complete input parameter information for the model runs is provided in Appendix A. Figures 3 and 4 plots the extents of Grids A, B and C for the reference and forecast models, respectively.
+A significant portion of the modeled tsunami waves, 24 hours of modeled tsunami time for Montauk should pass through the model domain without appreciable signal degradation.
+Table 1 provides specific details of both reference model and forecast model grids, including extents and complete input parameter information for the model runs provided in Appendix A. Figures 3 and 4 plots the extents of grids A, B and C for the reference and forecast models, respectively.